jesboat/regex-crossword-solver/README.md

 ## Usage

 First, install dependencies.
-The project uses both Python (3.10+ needed) and Haskell (GHC 8.10 is sufficient).
-The Python side uses `z3-solver` at runtime and Pyre as an optional typechecker; both can be installed with `./util.sh make_venv`.
-The Haskell side requires the `transformers` and `parsec` packages.
+The project uses both Python and Haskell:

+- Python 3.10 or newer is required.
+We require `z3-solver` at runtime and Pyre as an optional typechecker.
+Running `./util.sh make_venv` will install both of them in a venv.

+- The Haskell side can be built using [Stack](https://haskellstack.org/).

+    1. Running `stack build` will download/build GHC and the Haskell dependencies fully automatically.

+    2. If you prefer to use the system's GHC (ignoring the version check), point the `STACK_YAML` environment variable at `stack-sysghc.yaml`, e.g. with `STACK_YAML="$PWD/stack-sysghc.yaml" stack build`.
+Set `STACK_YAML` in the same way when running the solver.

+    3. Alternatively, if you don't have Stack available, the code will fall back to using `runhaskell` on your `PATH`.
+You're responsible for ensuring that dependencies are installed.

 Second, download the challenges file from `https://regexcrossword.com/data/challenges.json`